mateuszszczurek/workshop/README.md

 * and so on and so forth...

 When to consider not to:
-* Layering concerns
+* layering concerns (you might be better off with services objects)
-* Complex/heavyweight object dependencies
+* complex/heavyweight object dependencies

 Keep in mind:
 * Use common sense